sirius-ms/sirius-docs.github.io/docs/_pages/cli.md

 sirius --input <input> --project <projectspace> formulas fingerprints structures --database pubchem
 ```
 **Available aliases:** `structure-db-search`, `structure`

-The `write-summaries` tool will generate a `structure_candidates.csv` file for each compound, containing an ranked list of structure
-candidates along with their CSI:FingerID scores.
-Additionally, a project space-wide `compound_identification.csv`
-file will be generated, listing the top candidate structure for each compound,
-ordered by their confidence score.

 ### `denovo-structures`: Generate *de novo* molecular structures (Compound Tool) {#MSNovelist-denovo-structures}